BensThoughts/zero-rabbit/README.md

 # Methods:

-For reference these are mostly wrappers to amqplib (https://www.squaremobius.net/amqp.node/channel_api.html).
+For reference these are mostly wrappers to [amqplib](https://www.squaremobius.net/amqp.node/channel_api.html).

 In all functions *channel* is a string.
 It always the first argument.
 It is the name you have given or would like to give to the channel.
 See important notes at the top for information detailing how channels are created and destroyed.